Are you an NDIS participant looking for support workers?

 If the delivery of your supports has been disrupted or you are just looking for new support workers, or backup coverage – these businesses are ready to help you out.
 You might want to register now even if you don’t need support workers immediately.

 All support workers are subject to the NDIS Code of Conduct .
-To find out about your rights and the obligations of the NDIS providers or workers you choose to engage, go to the NDIS Commission’s website .
+To find out about your rights and the obligations of the NDIS providers or workers you choose, go to the NDIS Quality and Safeguards Commission website .

 For more information about NDIS providers: